Amsterdam/grip-on-llms/docs/sustainability.md

 Please note that certain LLMs, such as OpenAI's GPT models, were not included in the CodeCarbon assessment.
 Due to the lack of transparency regarding energy usage and other relevant data when using their API, it is not possible to make an accurate environmental impact assessment, resulting in null values for these models.

+We measure energy consumption (e.g., in kilowatt-hours) rather than carbon emissions to ensure consistency and comparability across benchmarks [1].
+Carbon emissions can vary significantly depending on the carbon intensity of the energy grid at different physical locations.
+By focusing on energy consumption, we eliminate these location-based discrepancies and provide a more objective measure of efficiency.

 Additionally, we have not yet worked on the interpretability of the results obtained from these assessments.
 However, we plan to address this and incorporate interpretability features into the analysis by mid-2025.
 Furthermore, we aim to visualize the results using a dedicated dashboard to provide a clearer and more interactive representation of the environmental impact data.

 Prerequisites